Doon, County Limerick: Places of interest

 Castle Garde, originally built by the O'Briens, was restored in the early 1800s by Waller O'Grady, to a design of the architects James Pain and George Richard Pain.
 The design offers many notable features such as the circular keep, square-plan tower, and crenellated parapets.
 The carved statues, inside the gate house, are particularly fine and unusual features, representing Bacchus, Venus and Athene.
 The stone head to the main door represents Brian Boru.
+Coonagh Castle, nearby, dates to the 13th century.